odeblic/addon-nodejs/README.md

 The tool *'node-gyp'* allows to Generated Your Project (G.Y.P.) for *NodeJS* which is described in file *'binding.gyp'* (like *'make'* with *'Makefile'*).

+Use the scripts build.sh and clean.sh (nodejs and node-gyp must be installed first).